The Path towards success in HPAPI manufacturing – Challenges and Solutions

 Suresh Thatipally, Ph.D., Senior General Manager, Laurus Synthesis

-As the clinical pipelines of global pharma and biotech increasingly target complex treatments requiring drugs that are highly effective at lower dosages, we continue to witness the growth in demand for development and manufacturing of high potent (HiPo) molecules.
+As the clinical pipelines of global pharma and biotech increasingly target complex treatments requiring drugs that are highly effective at lower dosages, we continue to witness the growth in demand for development and manufacture of high potent (HiPo) molecules.
 These HiPo molecules typically have the ability to bind selectively at low doses to specific receptors or inhibit specific enzymes as part of Oncology or hormonal therapies.
 Currently, there is lack of harmonization globally to define or classify HiPo molecules and organizations in different geographies appear to have different views on the categorization.
 In our experience, the following 4 Band system of grouping OELs (Occupational Exposure Limits) has been the one of the commonly used classifications.

 |OEB (Occupational Exposure Band)||OEL (μg/m3)|